 Growth and Maturity

-Since the 2015 local elections R4U has continued to champion residents’ causes.
-It has helped new resident groups to get off the ground, such as Hands of Thaxted.
+Since the 2015 local elections R4U continued to champion residents’ causes.
+It helped new resident groups to get off the ground, such as in Thaxted.
 It has also maintained and expanded its alliances with the founding members of the original residents’ coalition, including Save Our Villages in Henham.

-Where it is the majority party on a council, such as in Saffron Walden, it has fixed a £1m financial hole left by previous administrations and repaired crumbling community assets.
+Where it is the first party at a council, such as at Saffron Walden Town Council, it has fixed a £1m financial hole left by previous administrations and repaired crumbling community assets.
 On other councils, such as in Great Dunmow, it has been working to create a more vibrant town centre economy.
-And in a number of places it’s councillors are working on the development of Neighbourhood Plans.
+A number of places it’s councillors are working on the development of Neighbourhood Plans.